mnylc/mnylc.github.io/pages/staff.md

 Kyle received a B.A. in communication, with a focus on radio and TV, from William Paterson University in New Jersey.

-## Laura Forshay
-**Strategic Evaluation and Data Impact Manager**

-lforshay@metro.org

-Laura works closely with METRO leadership and program managers to identify, collect, and analyze relevant performance data in support of program evaluation and improvement.

-Laura joined METRO in February 2010 after receiving her B.A. in History from Tufts University.
-She also holds a Master of Public Administration degree in Non-profit Management from New York University's Robert F. Wagner Graduate School of Public Service.

-## Karen Li-Lun Hwang
-**Digital Projects & Metadata Librarian**

-khwang@metro.org

-Karen facilitates the harvesting and ingestion of metadata records from libraries, archives and cultural heritage institutions throughout New York State for contribution to the Digital Public Library of America (DPLA).
-She also assists member institutions with hosted collections on METRO’s digital collections site Digital Culture of Metropolitan New York (DCMNY).

-Prior to joining METRO in 2017, Karen worked on digital projects and as a data specialist throughout New York City in various local community archives and on national alternative energy projects.
-Her current research focuses on the application of Semantic Web technologies to cultural heritage materials, which she has explored both as a member of Linked Jazz and in her work as a 2016-2017 METRO
-Research Fellow.

-Karen is a 2014-2015 ALA Spectrum Scholar.
-She holds an MLIS from Pratt Institute’s School of Information and a B.A. in art history from
-UCLA.
-She is a hiker, a coder, a new mother, and a practitioner of tai-chi.

 ## Anne Karle-Zenith
 **Associate Director of Business Development**